Richardmjxhx/MatthewJesse/README.md

-MJ.MVC provides complete MVC framework for Winform application developments, it is lightweight, painlessly turn on/off, the only prerequisite to use MJ.MVC is there need has at least one 'public' class named with "Controller" suffix, that's why I am saying "painlessly", and benefits are tremendous, such as, easy to apply Unit Test/TDD, makes your code neat and beautiful,etc. more details please see examples below.
+MJ.MVC provides complete MVC framework for Winform application developments, it is lightweight, painlessly turn on/off, the only prerequisite to use MJ.MVC is there need has at least one 'public' class named with "Controller" suffix, that's why I am saying "painlessly", and benefits are tremendous, such as, easy to apply Unit Test/TDD, makes your code neat and cool, after data bindings, call "_MJ_(controller,action,params)" anywhere in your winform class, UI controls will update automatically, more details please see examples below.

 In one word, MJ.MVC/MJ.Core is a fantastic choice for C# Winform application developments particularly when you plan to apply TDD or do Unit tests, no matter your project status is waiting-to-start or already in-process.